 VIVOHOME VH471-GY

-Based on testing results, the MR45 typically offers the fastest recovery speeds though at higher cost.
-The RG3 may provide optimal balance for many residential technicians, while the VIVOHOME can handle occasional recovery needs.
-Selecting equipment that matches your typical workload and budget constraints often yields the best long-term value.
+In testing, the MR45 delivered the fastest recovery speeds at the highest cost.
+The RG3 offers the best combination of portability and recovery speed for residential technicians, while the VIVOHOME handles fewer than 10 monthly recoveries adequately.
+Match equipment to your workload and budget to get the best long-term value.

 Refrigerant Recovery Machine Selection Fundamentals